concrete-cc/hello-world/README.md

 # hello-world

-This project contains express, jest and a few helpers for logging, monitoring etc.
+This project contains express, jest and a few helpers for logging, monitoring etc. It's been tested to work on Node version 8.

 ## Installing and running